melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 [ethernet_frame]: https://da77jsbdz4r05.cloudfront.net/images/ls170/data-link-layer-frame-structure.png

-- **Preamble and SFD:** The Preamble and Start of Frame Delimiter (SFD/SOF) aren't considered part of the actual frame; they're sent priot to the frame as a synchronization measure to notify the receiving device to expect frame data and to indentify the start point of the data.
+- **Preamble and SFD:** The Preamble and Start of Frame Delimiter (SFD/SOF) aren't considered part of the actual frame; they're sent prior to the frame as a synchronization measure to notify the receiving device to expect frame data and to indentify the start point of the data.
 - **Source and Destination MAC address:** The next two fields each six bytes (48 bits) long.
-The source address is the address of the device which created the frame, and teh destination address is the address of the device for which the data is intended.
+The source address is the address of the device which created the frame, and the destination address is the address of the device for which the data is intended.
 - **Length:** This field indicates the size of the data payload (two bytes/16 bits).
 - **DSAP, SSAP, Control:** These three fields are each one byte (8 bits) long.
 The DSAP and SSAP fields identify the Network Protocol used for the Data Payload.
 The Control field provides information about the specific communication mode for the frame, thus helping facilitate flow control.
 - **Data Payload:** This contains the entire PDU from the layer above.